DjangoGirls/tutorial/en/deploy/README.md

     except ImportError:
         pass

-It'll do necessary configuration for Heroku and also it'll import all of your local settings if the file exists.
+It'll do necessary configuration for Heroku and also it'll import all of your local settings if `mysite/local_settings.py` exists.

 Then save the file.